kubernetes-sigs/cluster-api/docs/proposals/20200506-conditions.md

 - Risk: This proposal aims to be consistent with the target state of conditions in Kubernetes, but this is still under definition (see [KEP](https://github.com/kubernetes/enhancements/pull/1624)).
   - Mitigation: Periodically re-evaluate this proposal vs the Kubernetes KEP.
-    -  2024-05-03: Change allowing conditions with negative polarity goes into this direction
+    -  2024-05-03: Change to allow conditions without positive polarity goes into this direction

 - Risk: Cluster API presents some specific challenges that are not common to the core Kubernetes objects.
   - Mitigation: To allow a minimal set of carefully evaluated differences between Cluster API and Kubernetes